guthb/autopilot/README.md

 ### Description
 User will create account and be allowed to log in.
 Interface will allow the  user to create a vehicle object and then store in a "garage" to track the following items: oil, tires, fuel and service items.

+### Stretch
-Application will call a vehcile recall api to get all open recalls on the vehicles entered and allow storage and ackknowlege ment of those recalls.
+Application will call a vehcile recall api to get all open recalls on the vehicles entered and allow storage and acknowlegement of those recalls.

+### Beyond MVP
 Application will call a vehicle maintence service schedule api to allow the  display and review of those items

 ### Setup